Sami-Haha/python-challenge/README.md

   Stack overflow for assistance with converting dictionary to list Python.org for hopefully correct syntax usage of the functions Bootcamp notes for the rest.

+  Files uploaded.
+Main folders called PyBank and PyPoll each containing folders called Resources and Analysis.
+  Main.py located in each main folder.